drvinceknight/gtb/chapters/replicator_dynamics/main.md

 Note that the first condition is very close to the condition for a strict Nash equilibrium, while the second adds a refinement that removes certain non-strict symmetric equilibria.
-This distinction is especially important when considering equilibria in mixed strategies.
+This distinction is especially important when considering equilibria in strategies.

 ---